The Edge of the World Sedona: My Favorite Free Campsite in AZ

 Best Free Campsite Near Sedona

-This beautiful place goes by East Pocket or the “End of the World” campsite, one of the most scenic areas in all of Arizona.
-It is termed “End of the World” due to the abrupt cliffs that tower over the city of Sedona down below.
+This beautiful place goes by East Pocket or the “Edge of the World” campsite, one of the most scenic areas in all of Arizona.
+It is termed “Edge of the World” or “End of the World” due to the abrupt cliffs that tower over the city of Sedona down below.
 It is worth it to drive here just to look and leave, but you get the full experience by pitching a tent right near the edge.
 Although it’s becoming more popular, information and directions are few and far between, which is why I’m here.
 Let’s go over how to get there!

 A Note About Geotagging